abinet55/alx-higher_level_programming/0x03-python-data_structures/README.md

-This directory contain projects about data structure in python
+this directory contain projects about data structure in python